DataVaccinator/vaccinatorJSClient/docs/DataVaccinator-js-class.md

     </tr>
     <tr class="even">
       <td>Info:</td>
       <td>Enable direct login.
 By this, the protocol is enhanced by adding <code>sid</code> and <code>spwd</code> values (serviceProviderId and serviceProviderPwd).
-This is needed to directly access the DataVaccinator without any intermediate or proxy instance.
+This is needed to directly access the DataVaccinator Vault without any intermediate or proxy instance.

 Set serviceProviderId = 0 and serviceProviderPwd = "" to turn off.